Variational Autoencoders for At-Source Data Reduction and Anomaly Detection in High Energy Particle Detectors: Introduction

 Achieving the physics goals of these facilities, including unprecedented precision measurements of the Higgs boson and novel coverage of new physics hypotheses, requires the development and application of cutting-edge technology.
 These advances must address the new challenges of future collider environments, such as high data density, low latency, radiation dose, and material budget constraints.
 The incorporation of artificial intelligence by way of machine learning (ML) deployed throughout collider trigger and data acquisition (DAQ) schemes can help mitigate some of these challenges, and thus has been highlighted as a key R\&D priority by the community~\cite{doe_brn, apresyan2023detector}.

-Among the more challenging areas of applying ML to collider DAQ, front-end on-detector electronics must process detector signals on the timescale of $\mathcal{O}$(ns) bunch crossings while also enduring the high radiation dose of the experimental cavern.
+Among the more challenging areas of applying ML to collider DAQ is at the front-end.
+These electronics systems must process detector signals on the timescale of $\mathcal{O}$(ns) bunch crossings while also enduring the high radiation dose of the experimental cavern.
 Implementation of ML at this ``edge", or at the source of data, is a rapidly growing area of interest and requires special considerations of both computing hardware and algorithms~\cite{duarte2022fastmlsciencebenchmarksaccelerating, carini2022smartsensor}.

-The choice of hardware to deploy ML models on is crucial for operation in the collider context.
-Hardware must combine the benefits of an application-specific integrated circuit (ASIC), namely low power, fast latencies, and customizability for radiation tolerance, with the reconfigurability necessary for a robust ML implementation.
-Previous work has implemented spiking neural network models in ASICs for edge data filtering~\cite{kulkarni2023onsensordatafilteringusing}.
-A technology that fulfills these requirements is embedded field programmable gate arrays (eFPGAs), as they offer fully reconfigurable digital logic within an ASIC. eFPGAs have been studied for silicon tracker data processing~\cite{Gonski_2024} and silicon photomultiplier readout~\cite{Johnson2024_ngc_eFPGAs}.
+The choice of hardware for the deployment of edge ML models is crucial for operation in the collider context.
+Hardware must combine the benefits of an application-specific integrated circuit (ASIC), namely low power, fast latencies, and radiation tolerance, with the reconfigurability necessary for a robust ML implementation.
+Previous work in ML on ASICs has implemented spiking neural network models for edge data filtering~\cite{kulkarni2023onsensordatafilteringusing}.
+Another technology that fulfills these requirements is the embedded field programmable gate array (eFPGA), which offers fully reconfigurable digital logic within an ASIC. eFPGAs have recently been studied for application to detector readout, such as for silicon tracker data processing~\cite{Gonski_2024} and silicon photomultiplier readout~\cite{Johnson2024_ngc_eFPGAs}.

 Parallel to the choice of hardware platform is the study of intelligent algorithms that can be compressed to deliver robust performance amid latency and resource constraints, referred to as ``fast ML"~\cite{10.3389/fdata.2022.787421}.
 ML algorithms that can reduce the off-detector data rate would allow for more efficient data transmission while reducing the material budget of data cables in the sensitive detector regions.
 For example, classification and subsequent filtering of high-momentum particles from low-momentum pileup~\cite{yoo2023_on_sensor_filtering} and at-source inference of track parameters~\cite{dickinson2023_on_sensor_inference} have been studied in the context of futuristic ``smart pixel'' simulations~\cite{Dickinson2022_Smart_Pixel_Dataset}.